hightouch67/steemengine-stream/README.md

 ## Documentation

-More informations about Steem Engine?
-SSCJS is available at https://github.com/harpagon210/sscjs
+More informations about Steem Engine at https://steem-engine.com/ SSCJS is available at https://github.com/harpagon210/sscjs

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.